-- 1. All students who choose will receive in-person instruction 5 days per week.
-To maintain social distancing and safety protocols, the following measures are in place: - a) All classes will be reconfigured to have cohorts of 6 children and 2 to 4 adults in a room (depending on students' age and square footage). - 2.
+- 1. School opening will move ahead with cohorts half the size of our regular classes utilizing 219 Stanton, 1713 Madison, and 60 MacDougal. - 2.
+All students who choose will receive in-person instruction 5 days per week.
+To maintain social distancing and safety protocols, the following measures are in place: - a) All classes will be reconfigured to have half groups and 2 to 4 adults in a room (depending on age and location). - 3.
+To do this, we will need to spread out.
+As such,

+- a) Kindergarten through Grade 5 will remain at 219 Stanton Street in their current location. - b) 6th grade through 12th grade will move to our new building at 1713 Madison Avenue as planned. - c) Cooke Transitions will relocate to 60 MacDougal Street as planned. - 4.
 Cooke will take the typical class of approximately 12 students and split them between two rooms.
 Head teachers, assistant teachers, paraprofessionals, and related service providers will cover each group.
 We will position the half groups so that they are next door to each other, giving the opportunity for staff to move back and forth.